hj-n/zadu/README.md

 ## Supported Distortion Measures

-ZADU currently supports a total of 20 distortion measures, including:
+ZADU currently supports a total of 21 distortion measures, including:

 - 7 local measures
-- 5 cluster-level measures
+- 6 cluster-level measures
 - 8 global measures

 For a complete list of supported measures, refer to [measures](/src/zadu/measures).
 The library initially provided 17 measures when it was first introduced by our academic paper.
-We added three more measures (label trustworthiness & continuity, non-metric stress, and scale-normalized stress) to the library.
+We later added label trustworthiness & continuity, non-metric stress, scale-normalized stress, and the class angular distortion index.

 ## How To Use ZADU